FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Separation anxiety is acute nervous distress that is triggered when your dog is separated from you... and it can make Fido (and you) absolutely miserable.
+It's triggered when your dog is separated from you... and can make Fido (and you) absolutely miserable.

 Does your dog consistently act this way when you're gone?.....